zng-ui/zng/TODO/_current.md

+* Markdown example broken after inline measure fix.
+    - `link!` is now inline?
+    - Merge.

 * Implement `lazy` placeholder helper for panels.
     - `wrap`: Icon example still with the wrong size.
-            - Lazy `first_wrapped` not working correctly.
+        - Test different sets and proportions.
+        - Merge.

     - `stack`: TODO, this is the one that will be most used, in lists. maybe support variation of item sizes for this one.
     - `grid`: not possible.

-* Markdown example broken after inline measure fix.
-    - `link!` is now inline?

 # Other